Japan likely to extend COVID-19 state of emergency

-A growing number of people in the administration of Prime Minister Yoshihide Suga and the ruling party believe it will be necessary to extend the coronavirus state of emergency for Tokyo and other parts of the country, sources familiar with the matter said Tuesday.
+A growing number of people in the administration of Prime Minister Yoshihide Suga and Japan's ruling party believe it will be necessary to extend the state of emergency for parts of the country continuing to see a high number of coronavirus cases, sources familiar with the matter said Tuesday.

-The state of emergency declaration, under which the public has been urged to refrain from unnecessarily venturing outside and restaurants and bars have been asked to shorten opening hours, could remain in place until the end of February, the sources said.
-The declaration is currently scheduled to expire on Feb.
+The state of emergency, which entails urging the public to refrain from going outside unnecessarily and asking restaurants and bars to shorten their opening hours, could remain in place until the end of February, the sources said.
+The current end date is Feb.
 7.

-The growing momentum for an extension came as Japan reported 3,852 new coronavirus cases Tuesday.
+The government will ask health experts next week whether the number of coronavirus cases in the prefectures in question — Tokyo, Kanagawa, Chiba, Saitama, Tochigi, Aichi, Gifu, Osaka, Kyoto, Hyogo and Fukuoka — and the strain on the medical system warrant an extension.

-The daily figure topped 3,000 for the first time in two days, but was far below the more than 5,300 reported a week ago.
-The country confirmed 104 new deaths linked to the virus, including 14 in Osaka Prefecture and 13 each in Tokyo and Kanagawa Prefecture.
+Yasutoshi Nishimura, minister in charge of Japan's COVID-19 response, said at a parliamentary committee meeting on Tuesday the government will avoid waiting until the last minute to announce its decision so the prefectures will not be caught off guard.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.